Phoenix1531/IssuePing/README.md

 - Make sure your repository has recent activity (make an empty commit)
 - Check if Actions are enabled in your fork
 - Verify the cron schedule is correct
+- **Note**: Private repos have 2000 minutes/month Actions limit.
+Make your fork public for unlimited usage.

 ### Not receiving notifications?
 - Verify all secrets are correctly set